Pulse oximetry: Conditions affecting accuracy

+Another concern regarding pulse oximetry bias is that insurance companies and hospital systems increasingly use these numbers to inform their decisions.
+Pulse oximetry measurements are used to identify candidates for reimbursement.
+Similarly, pulse oximetry data is being incorporated into algorithms for clinicians.
+Early Warning Scores, which provide a record for analyzing a patient's clinical status and alerting clinicians if needed, incorporate algorithms with pulse oximetry information and can result in misinformed patient records.

 Equipment

 Consumer pulse oximeters

 In addition to pulse oximeters for professional use, many inexpensive "consumer" models are available.
 Opinions vary about the reliability of consumer oximeters; a typical comment is "The research data on home monitors has been mixed, but they tend to be accurate within a few percentage points".
 Some smart watches with activity tracking incorporate an oximeter function.
 An article on such devices, in the context of diagnosing COVID-19 infection, quoted João Paulo Cunha of the University of Porto, Portugal: "these sensors are not precise, that's the main limitation ... the ones that you wear are only for the consumer level, not for the clinical level".
 Pulse oximeters used for diagnosis of conditions such as COVID-19 should be Class IIB medical grade oximeters.
 Class IIB oximeters can be used on patients of all skin colors, low pigmentation and in the presence of motion.
-When a pulse oximeter is shared between two patients, it should be either cleaned with alcohol wipes after each use or a disposable probe or finger cover to be used to prevent cross-infection.
+When a pulse oximeter is shared between two patients, to prevent cross-infection it should be cleaned with alcohol wipes after each use or a disposable probe or finger cover should be used.

-According to a report by iData Research the US pulse oximetry monitoring market for equipment and sensors was over $700 million in 2011.
+According to a report by iData Research, the US pulse oximetry monitoring market for equipment and sensors was over $700 million in 2011.

 Mobile apps

 Mobile app pulse oximeters use the flashlight and the camera of the phone, instead of infrared light used in conventional pulse oximeters.
-However, apps don't generate as accurate readings because the camera can't measure the light reflection at two wavelengths, so the oxygen saturation readings that are obtained through an app on a smartphone are inconsistent for clinical use.
+However, apps do not generate as accurate readings because the camera cannot measure the light reflection at two wavelengths, so the oxygen saturation readings that are obtained through an app on a smartphone are inconsistent for clinical use.
 At least one study has suggested these are not reliable relative to clinical pulse oximeters.

 Mechanism

 A blood-oxygen monitor displays the percentage of blood that is loaded with oxygen.
-More specifically, it measures what percentage of hemoglobin, the protein in blood that carries oxygen, is loaded.
-Acceptable normal SaO2 ranges for patients without pulmonary pathology are from 95 to 99 percent.
-For a person breathing room air at or near sea level, an estimate of arterial pO2 can be made from the blood-oxygen monitor "saturation of peripheral oxygen" (SpO2) reading.
+More specifically, it uses light spectrometry to measure what percentage of hemoglobin, the protein in blood that carries oxygen, is loaded.
+Acceptable normal SpO2 ranges for patients without pulmonary pathology are from 95 to 99 percent.
+For a person breathing room air at or near sea level, an estimate of arterial SpO2 can be made from the blood-oxygen monitor "saturation of peripheral oxygen" (SpO2) reading.